teaching-data-science/intro2ml/chapters/chapter07.md

 ---
 title: 'Chapter 7: Tuning'
 description:
-  " This chapter introduces and formalizes the problem of hyperparameter tuning and defines the untouched test principle.
-Additionally, the concepts of train-val-test split and nested resampling are explained."
+  " This chapter introduces and formalizes the problem of hyperparameter tuning."
 type: chapter
 prev: /chapter06
 next: /chapter08